 Consideration

 .
-At the Closing (as defined herein), in consideration for the sale of the Purchased Assets, Purchaser will (1) pay to Seller by check or by wire transfer of immediately available funds $3,000,000 (the “Cash”) and (2) issue in the name of Seller a warrant (the “Warrant”) to purchase up to 500,000 shares of its Common Stock, par value $0.01 per share (the “Common Stock”), at a price per share of $2.50, the form of which Warrant is attached hereto as Exhibit A. The Cash and the Warrant are sometimes hereinafter collectively referred to as the “Consideration”.
+At the Closing (as defined herein), in consideration for the sale of the Purchased Assets, Purchaser will (1) pay to Seller by check or by wire transfer of immediately available funds $3,000,000 (the “Cash”) and (2) issue in the name of [Seller] a warrant (the “Warrant”) to purchase up to 500,000 shares of Purchaser’s Common Stock, par value $0.01 per share (the “Common Stock”), at a price per share of $2.50, the form of which Warrant is attached hereto as Exhibit A. The Cash and the Warrant are sometimes hereinafter collectively referred to as the “Consideration”.
 In the event of any stock split, reverse split, stock dividend, subdivision or consolidation occurring after the date hereof, appropriate adjustment shall be made to the number of shares issuable pursuant to the Warrant.

 Sales Tax

 .
-Seller shall be responsible for any and all sales, use, documentary, transfer or other transaction taxes, duties and other similar charges payable in connection with the sale of the Purchased Assets or the transactions contemplated hereby.
+Seller shall be liable for and shall pay all Taxes (whether assessed or unassessed) applicable to the Purchased Assets, in each case attributable to periods (or portions thereof) ending on or prior to the Closing.
+Buyer shall be liable for and shall pay all Taxes (whether assessed or unassessed) applicable to the Purchased Assets, in each case attributable to periods (or portions thereof) beginning after the Closing.
+For purposes of this paragraph, any period beginning before and ending after the Closing shall be treated as two partial periods, one ending on the Closing and the other beginning after the Closing.
+Each of Seller and Buyer has sought and received its own advice as to the tax treatment of the transactions covered by this Agreement and are not relying on any opinions of the other party or their respective advisers with respect thereto.

 Closing